What Happens If You Lie When You Buy Insurance

 Stats show that people are lying when applying for insurance.
-For example, a 2016 survey of 3,000 consumers by CoverHound showed that 51 percent of auto insurance applicants did not provide accurate information to insurance companies.
-Although the reasons a person may not provide accurate information may vary from simply making an honest mistake, to a flat out misrepresentation or lie, the consequences of lying on an insurance application, or lying to an insurance company during a claim can be serious.
+For example, a survey of 3,000 consumers by CoverHound showed that 51 percent of auto insurance applicants did not provide accurate information to insurance companies.
+Although the reasons a person may not provide accurate information may vary from making an honest mistake, to a flat out misrepresentation or lie, the consequences of lying on an insurance application, or lying to an insurance company during a claim can be serious.

 5 Common Home Insurance Lies and Insurance Misrepresentations

-- If you have a dangerous dog or dog breed: Again, lying about whether you have a dog or not because you are afraid you won't get insured is going to be a problem for you if you have a claim.
+- If you have a dangerous dog or dog breed: Lying about whether you have a dog or not because you are afraid you won't get insured is going to be a problem for you if you have a claim.
 If the information is withheld from an insurance company, or if a false declaration is made, the insurance contract may be canceled or considered null and void.

 - Doing renovations or not doing repairs: Any time you do renovations in your home you need to declare it to your insurer to make sure that your home insurance is still going to cover you properly.
 Very often the insurance company will just ask you some basic questions about the work and take note of it.
 If it is basic renovations, it is usually not a problem.
 Not declaring renovations will be a huge problem if you have a claim and they find out the home was under renovation.
 The insurance may not pay.
 If your insurance company asks you questions about dates of renovation or requests that you do repairs, be honest with your answers.

 - Use of the home: Home vacancy, renting to others, not living in your house for extended periods of time, business use, home sharing like Airbnb, or any situation where your home is not being used as a private residence for you and your family creates an issue with a home insurance policy.
 A home insurance policy is designed to insure your primary residence being used for your own personal use.
 Any deviation from that may break your insurance contract terms and conditions.
-There are endorsements, vacancy permits, and other coverages that can be added to a policy to make sure that you stay fully insured in these circumstances.
-It may not seem like a big deal to go out of town for a few months and not tell your insurance company, but there are questions they will need to ask before you go away, and there are even clauses in insurance policies that could make certain kinds of damage, like water damage claims and others not covered if you don't take certain precautions.
+There are endorsements, vacancy permits, and other coverages that can be added to a policy to make sure that you stay insured in these circumstances.
+It may not seem like a big deal to go out of town for a few months and not tell your insurance company, but there are questions they will need to ask before you go away, and there are even clauses in insurance policies that could make certain kinds of damage, like water damage claims not covered if you don't take certain precautions.